Top 3 Drinking Trends for 2020

 But alcohol is, of course, not very healthy.

-It’s a carcinogen with a number of potentially negative health effects.
+The negative effects of alcohol are numerous.
+For one, it's a known carcinogen.
 It’s highly caloric – with 1 gram of alcohol containing 7 calories (compare that to the 4 calories in each gram of sugar) (Citation).
 And it’s intoxicating, loosening our inhibitions and control – the desire for which, if we’re being honest with ourselves, is probably why we care so much about health and wellness in the first place.

-Still, though, we drink – for all the sociocultural reasons we’ve been doing so for millenia.
+Still, we drink despite the known effects of alcohol – for all the sociocultural reasons we’ve been doing so for millenia.
 Despite the fact that it’s at odds with our growing concerns about health, we do it anyway.

 In 2019, we started being honest with ourselves about that dissonance.